Introduction to MySQL Workbench.

-Step 1: Configure MySQL repository on Ubuntu 20.04
+Steps to install MySQL WorkBench on Ubuntu 20.04

-There are two ways to run Workbench, one is via the Activities and second, directly call it from Command terminal.
+There are two ways to run Workbench, one is via the Activities, and the second is directly calling it from the Command terminal.

-Click on Activities (on the top left side of the Ubuntu screen)->Find Workbench icon, click to run it.
+Click on Activities (on the top left side of the Ubuntu screen)-> Search for Workbench as its icon appears, and click to run it.

 If you want it open from the command line, simply type:

-In Future, if you want to uninstall the software then run:
+In the future, if you want to uninstall the software then run:

 sudo apt remove mysql-workbench-community

 So, these were two quick-to-install Workbench database manager software on Ubuntu.
 Here are some other articles to see: